lendunistus/wiiuvcextract-slatetest/docs/index.md

     ### Requirements

-    * A computer with an SD card reader (an Android phone with an SD card slot also works great!)
+    * A computer with an SD card reader or USB port (an Android phone with an SD card slot also works great!)
-    * An SD card with at least 300MB of free storage
+    * An SD card or USB storage device with at least 300MB of free storage

     [Continue to Nintendo 64 and DS guide](nintendo64ds.md)